MouniAch/PhD-thesis/README.md

 chapter2:  Ameray, A., Cavard, X., & Bergeron, Y. (2023).
 Modelling the potential of forest management to mitigate climate change in Eastern Boreal forests.
 Scientific Reports journal.

+Chapters 1 and 2 were based on PnET succession V4.1.
+Any switch to beta version V5 requires a recalibration of the input parameters

 chapter3: Ameray A., Cavard X., Cyr D., Valeria O., Montoro Girona M., Bergeron Y.(2023).
 Two centuries of carbon budget projection in Eastern boreal forest under different management strategies and climate change.
 Ecography journal.